Hospital Quality Improvement Contractor (HQIC)

-Since 2012, the Louisiana Hospital Association Research and Education Foundation’s (LHAREF) quality team has engaged with more than 100 Louisiana hospitals in quality improvement work to reduce hospital-acquired conditions and readmissions as part of the Hospital Engagement Network (2012-2016) and the Hospital Improvement Innovation Network (2016-2020).
-In September 2020, the Centers for Medicare & Medicaid Services (CMS) awarded the next iteration of its national hospital quality improvement work, the Hospital Quality Improvement Contracts (HQIC).
+Since 2012, the LHA Foundation’s quality team has engaged with more than 100 Louisiana hospitals in quality improvement work to reduce hospital-acquired conditions and readmissions as part of the Hospital Engagement Network (2012-2016) and the Hospital Improvement Innovation Network (2016-2020).
+In September 2020, the Centers for Medicare & Medicaid Services (CMS) awarded the next iteration of its national hospital quality improvement work, the Hospital Quality Improvement Contractor (HQIC) contracts.
 Unlike previous programs that were all-inclusive, HQICs focus on small and rural hospitals, as well as facilities that serve vulnerable populations, and participation is limited to only those hospitals on CMS’ priority list.
 This four-year program focuses on improving quality of care, addressing the opioid epidemic, and improving care transitions for patients and communities while supporting hospitals in responding to public health emergencies, like COVID-19, to ensure safe care and to facilitate preparedness for future public health crises.
 The HQIC program is being offered at no cost to participating hospitals.
-The LHAREF has partnered with an organization specializing in providing clinical quality improvement tools and resources, Convergence/Cynosure Health, to offer eligible hospitals virtual access to high-quality, on-demand resources to educate staff and achieve hospital-defined goals.
-Participating hospitals will submit monthly data on commonly-reported, nationally-standardized quality measures that align with CMS’ proposed goals that will be used for state and national benchmarking.
+The LHA Foundation has partnered with an organization specializing in providing clinical quality improvement tools and resources, Convergence/Cynosure Health, to offer eligible hospitals virtual access to high-quality, on-demand resources to educate staff and achieve hospital-defined goals.
+Participating hospitals will submit monthly data on commonly-reported, nationally-standardized quality measures that align with CMS’ proposed goals and this data will be used for state and national benchmarking.
 If you would like more information about the HQIC, contact LHA Foundation Quality Program Manager Michelle Smith at 225-928-0026, ext.
 217.

 OTHER LHA INITIATIVES